wayhyou/laravel-api-backend-united-tractor-app/README.md

 By default, this will start the application at `http://localhost:8000`.

-Access the Swagger Documentation:
+Access the Documentation:

-Visit `http://127.0.0.1:8000/api/documentation` to view the API documentation.
+Visit `http://127.0.0.1:8000/api/documentation` to view the Swagger API documentation.
+Visit `http://127.0.0.1:8000/` to view the Home Page API documentation.

 If you need to run tests or perform other tasks, you can use: